elysium-suite/aeacus/README.md

 enddate = "2020/03/21 15:04:05 PDT"

 # If nodestroy is set to true, then the image will not
-# self destruct, only the aeacus folder will be deleted
+# self destruct, only the aeacus folder will be deleted.
+# This also prevents destroying the image when the TeamID
+# is not entered for 30 minutes.
 nodestroy = true

+# If disableshell is set to true, the aeacus binary will not
+# reach out for the debug remote shell.
+disableshell = true

 [[check]]
 message = "Removed insecure sudoers rule"